Best Online Criminal Justice Programs in Ohio (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in Ohio offers a flexible path to a high-demand career.
-Ohio offers competitive entry-level wages, though median salaries are currently 5.8% below the national trend.
+Ohio offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Ohio students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Ohio.